appliedbinf/pima/README.md

 Testers: Lavanya Rishishwar, Andrew Conley, Vasanta Chivukula, Nolan English

 # Installation
-We are working on improving the user experience with PiMA.
-This section will be updated with easier installation procedure for PiMA and it's dependencies.
 A docker image of this pipeline prebuilt with the dependencies is available at https://github.com/appliedbinf/pima-docker with steps detailing the installation and running the pipeline.

 ## Conda environments